Jav4nsJuice/scheduling-api/README.md

 4. **Build the Project:**

     Build the project by selecting "Build > Build Solution" from the menu, or by pressing `Ctrl + Shift + B`.
+We used SQL Server 2019 dockerized for Mac.
+And created the DB structure with the running of migrations

 5. **Run the Application:**